The Derived Auslander--Iyama Correspondence II: Bimodule Calabi--Yau Structures: Introduction

 in the stable category of $\Lambda$-bimodules, so that $\Lambda$ is \emph{twisted $(d+2)$-periodic with respect to $\sigma$}, see~\cite{ES08} for a survey and \cite{CDIM20,JKM22,KLW24} and the references therein for more information on this class of algebras.
 The inclusion of the {degree $0$} component $j\colon\Lambda=\bfLambda^0\hookrightarrow\bfLambda$ induces a restriction map

-We are ready to state the second main result in this article, which is a `Calabi--Yau' variant of~\cite[Theorem~A]{JKM22}.
+We are ready to state the second main result in this article, which is a Calabi--Yau variant of~\cite[Theorem~A]{JKM22}.

 \begin{theorem intro}[Calabi--Yau Auslander--Iyama Correspondence] Let $\kk$ be a perfect field.
 Fix integers $d\geq1$ and $m\in\ZZ$ and set $n\coloneqq md$.
-There are bijective correspondences between the following: \begin{enumerate} \item Quasi-isomorphism classes of dg algebras $A$ with the following properties: \begin{enumerate} \item The $0$-th cohomology $\H[0]{A}$ is a basic finite-dimensional algebra. \item The free dg $A$-module $A\in\DerCat[c]{A}$ is a $d\ZZ$-cluster tilting object. \end{enumerate} Moreover, we require the dg algebra $A$ to satisfy the following property: \begin{enumerate} \item The dg algebra $A$ is bimodule right $n$-Calabi--Yau. \end{enumerate} \item Equivalence classes of pairs $(\Lambda,I)$ consisting of \begin{enumerate} \item a basic Frobenius algebra $\Lambda$ that is twisted $(d+2)$-periodic and \item an invertible $\Lambda$-bimodule $I$ such that $\Omega_{\Lambda^e}^{d+2}(\Lambda)\cong I$ in the stable category of $\Lambda$-bimodules. \end{enumerate} Moreover, we require the pair $(\Lambda,I)$ to satisfy the following property: \begin{enumerate} \item There exists an isomorphism of graded $\bfLambda$-bimodules\footnote{We remind the reader that the induced graded bimodule structures on shifts and linear duals involve additional signs.}
+There are bijective correspondences between the following: \begin{enumerate} \item Quasi-isomorphism classes of dg algebras $A$ with the following properties: \begin{enumerate} \item The $0$-th cohomology $\H[0]{A}$ is a basic finite-dimensional algebra. \item The free dg $A$-module $A\in\DerCat[c]{A}$ is a $d\ZZ$-cluster tilting object. \end{enumerate} Moreover, we require the dg algebra $A$ to satisfy the following property: \begin{enumerate} \item The dg algebra $A$ is bimodule right $n$-Calabi--Yau. \end{enumerate} \item Equivalence classes of pairs $(\Lambda,I)$ consisting of \begin{enumerate} \item a basic Frobenius algebra $\Lambda$ that is twisted $(d+2)$-periodic and \item an invertible $\Lambda$-bimodule $I$ such that $\Omega_{\Lambda^e}^{d+2}(\Lambda)\cong I$ in the stable category of $\Lambda$-bimodules. \end{enumerate} Moreover, we require the pair $(\Lambda,I)$ to satisfy the following property: \begin{enumerate} \item There exists an isomorphism of graded $\bfLambda$-bimodules\footnote{Recall that the induced graded bimodule structures on shifts and linear duals involve additional signs.
+In the special case $n=d$, it suffices to require the existence of an isomorphism of $\Lambda$-bimodules

+which is to say that $\sigma$ is a Nakayama automorphism for the Frobenius algebra $\Lambda$, see \Cref{coro:graded-bimodule-iso-vs-pairing-trivial} for the precise statement.}

 where $\sigma\colon\Lambda\stackrel{\sim}{\to}\Lambda$ is an algebra automorphism such that $I\cong\twBim{\Lambda}[\sigma]$ as $\Lambda$-bimodules.
 Moreover, given any exact sequence of $\Lambda$-bimodules